 “Like their approach to consulting, the book makes the complex challenge of leading change accessible.
 It boils down the ‘theory of change’ into common sense advice that is actionable and relevant—no matter if you are changing strategy, reconsidering structure, or simply trying to adapt at the speed of today’s change.
 As we prepare for a post Covid world, never has there been a time when harnessing the imagination and energy of employees has been more critical for companies that want to thrive in an environment that may look completely different than a year ago.
 This marvelous book can help companies prepare for this massive challenge…and opportunity”.

-—Jessica DeVlieger, President, C-Space
+—Jessica DeVlieger, Global CEO, C-Space